Skip to navigation Skip to content

 After the end of each financial year, the total entitlements and payments for each child will be reconciled against the customer’s (and any partner’s) actual income and activity for the year.
 If a customer received more than they were entitled to, the withholding amount will be used to offset the overpayment, so they do not have a debt (or have a reduced debt) to repay.
 If the customer received the correct amount of Child Care Subsidy, or received less subsidy than they were entitled to, amounts withheld during the year will be paid directly to them as a lump sum.
 This process of reviewing and recalculating entitlements for the full year is called Reconciliation.

-The standard ongoing withholding amount for CCS which is applied at the initial claim is 5% of the subsidy amount.
+The standard nominal withholding amount for CCS which is applied at the initial claim is 5% of the subsidy amount.
 That is, 5% of the rate the customer is paid, not 5% of the hourly rate cap.
-Customers cannot ask for a different ongoing withholding percentage during the claim process, however they can ask to vary the ongoing withholding amount once their claim is finalised.
+Customers cannot ask for a different ongoing withholding percentage during the claim process.
+However, they can ask to vary the nominal withholding amount once their claim is finalised.

-Customers can request a different ongoing withholding percentage at any time through the year.
+Customers can request a different nominal withholding percentage at any time through the year, once their claim has been finalised.
 The preferred channel for customers to change their ongoing withholding percentage is through online services.
+A customer can only do this twice a year through online services.
+If they wish to change it more than this, they need to contact the Centrelink Families line.

-Staff can update a customer’s verbal request for a variation (increase or decrease) to their ongoing withholding percentage in Process Direct.
+Staff can update a customer’s verbal request for a variation (increase or decrease) to their nominal withholding percentage in Process Direct.

-CCS ongoing withholdings are applied to reduce the likelihood of an overpayment at the end of the financial year.
-Through the year if a customer updates their income estimate that results in a reduced CCS rate it is important to also check if the customer would like to increase their ongoing withholding rate.
+CCS nominal withholdings are applied to reduce the likelihood of an overpayment at the end of the financial year.
+Through the year if a customer updates their income estimate that results in a reduced CCS rate it is important to also check if the customer would like to increase their nominal withholding rate.

-Reasons for requesting a lower ongoing withholding percentage:
+Reasons for requesting a lower nominal withholding percentage:

 • declaration of steady employment arrangement, work hours and income